 I have been making small investments in a variety of crypto since February 2021.
 And, one of the crypto tokens that I have always kept since I started is $ONE (Harmony).
 However, since I was a complete noob when I started, I have only staked my Harmony $ONE on Binance.
-I was not confident enough yet to use other apps outside the exchange that I am using.
+I was not confident enough yet to use other apps outside the exchange that I was using.

-But after some time, I have decided to give it a try and I installed the Harmony One Wallet on my Chrome browser.
+But after some time, I decided to give it a try and I installed the Harmony One Wallet on my Chrome browser.

 By the way, before we continue, I just want to remind you guys that this is not financial advice.
 I’m just sharing on my blog my journey on crypto investing and trading.
 Always Do Your Own Research before making any financial decisions and take all information that you see online with a grain of salt (including this blog).